-One of the best takeaways I’ve had from my time as a theatre artist and playwright is that it’s wonderful to be connected to an audience at all parts of the writing process, not just when a piece of writing is “good enough” to share.
-As I’m working on my novel, I think back often to the developmental readings I’ve had as a playwright, and how fed I felt at the end of the day from the feedback and conversation from my fellow artists.
+One of the best takeaways I’ve had from my time as a theatre artist is that it’s wonderful to be connected to community at all parts of the writing process, not just when a piece of writing is “good enough”.
+As I’m working on my YA series, I think back often to the developmental readings I’ve had as a playwright, and how fed I felt at the end of the day from the feedback and conversation from my fellow artists.

 (A Note about Facilitating Feedback: If you are a writer or a teacher of writers and you’re interested in strategies for facilitating a respectful feedback process in your readings, workshops, or classroom, please contact me and I’ll be happy to share some strategies and resources with you.)